sdswoc/connect/README.md

 For installing it on Linux Environment, follow the following steps:

 Some pre-requisites:

-1. LAMP Stack installed(if not installed, then refer https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04 for installation)
+> LAMP Stack installed(if not installed, then refer https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04 )
+> Make sure to enable php-mysqli extension